iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

+> Keeps stopping.
+I use a wireless charger which still seems to work but in the morning the app is closed.
+Over 2 days I've contributed less than 2 hours.<br> :date: __2021-04-20 08:29:26__

 > Was great, now causing issues.
 Now causing my phone to overheat and not charge above 86%<br> :date: __2021-03-30 08:52:27__